THIS POST WAS LAST UPDATED ON APRIL 22, 2019.

-If you want to see the house Jamie lived in, that is in Wilmington and can be found here.
+If you want to see the house Jamie lived in, otherwise known as the A Walk To Remember House, that is located in Wilmington and can be found here.

 I Know What You Did Last Summer (1997)

 I Know What You Did Last Summer was one of the first major films to use Southport as a location.
-Much of the Waterfront area is featured, but I didn’t have much time to see it whilst I was there.
-Plus things do change in 20 years, so not everything looks like it did back then anyway.
+Much of the Waterfront area is featured in the film, but I didn’t have much time to see it whilst I was there.
+Plus things do change in 20 years, so not everything looks exactly like it did back then anyway.

 This horror film is one of the best to come out of the past few decades.
 It follows the story of four friends, Julie (Jennifer Love-Hewitt), Helen (Sarah Michelle Gellar), Barry (Ryan Phillipe) and Ray (Freddie Prinze Jr.) who accidentally hit and kill someone with their car one night and cover it up.
 Unfortunately for them, someone knows what they did and is out to make them pay a year later.